To be marginalised is to be forced to occupy the sides or fringes and thus not be at the centre of things.

 Muslims and Marginalisation

-Muslims are 13.4 per cent of India’s population and are considered to be a marginalised community in India today because in comparison to other communities, they have over the years been deprived of the benefits of socio economic development.
+According to 2011 Census, Muslims are 14.1 per cent of India's population and are considered to be a marginalised community in India today because in comparison to other communities, they have over the years been deprived of the benefits of socio economic development.

 Recognising that Muslims in India were lagging behind in terms of various development indicators, the government set up a high-level committee in 2005.
 Chaired by Justice Rajindar Sachar, the committee examined the social, economic and educational status of the Muslim community in India.
 The report discusses in detail the marginalization of this community.
 It suggests that on a range of social, economic and educational indicators the situation of the Muslim community is comparable to that of other marginalised communities like Scheduled Castes and Scheduled Tribes.